-Gov. Charlie Crist had stratospheric public approval ratings during much of his first year in office when the economy was good and he pandered prodigously.
-But the public view of him dropped so sharply that he fled the Republican Party and was soundly beaten at the polls, even as a vaunted Independent.
+Gov. Charlie Crist knows this.
+He had stratospheric public approval ratings during much of his first year in office when the economy was good and he pandered prodigiously.
+But the public view of him dropped so sharply that he fled the GOP and was soundly beaten at the polls, even as a vaunted Independent.

 The question for the federal government is: Will political leaders be responsible and make the short-term painful decisions necessary now, or will they decide their own re-election is more important — the slogan for which could be: Elect me, screw your children!

-Because that is the reality of the spending fiasco foisted on us in a bipartisan fashion, at first.
-But now, the Republican Party in the House is united behind responsible reform, even though they are all up for re-election next year.
-(We can’t say the same for any of the Republican presidential contenders so far; they are mostly wet fingers.)
+That is the reality of the spending fiasco foisted on us in a bipartisan fashion, at first.
+But now, the Republican lawmakers in the House are united behind responsible reform, even though they are all up for re-election next year.
+(We can’t say the same for the Republican presidential contenders so far; they are mostly wet fingers.)

 That reform even tackles entitlements and cuts $5.8 trillion over 10 years.
 This is real reform, not political gamesmanship.

-President Obama, not leading, and the rest of the Democrats, demagoguing, waited in the bushes for the Republicans to propose something responsible and then leaped out with the politically opportunist
+President Obama, not leading, and the rest of the Democrats, demagoguing, waited in the bushes for the Republicans to propose something responsible and then leaped out with the politically opportunistic “Gotchyas!”